George W. Getty: Postbellum career

 Getty was in command of the District of Baltimore, Maryland., Aug.
 9, 1865, to January, 29th, 1866.
 Then he was in command of the District of the Rio Grande, February 19 to August 31, 1866.
 During this time on July 28, 1866, Getty was appointed colonel of the 37th U.S. Infantry in the regular army.

 He next served in command of the District of Texas, from August 31 to October 9, 1866, during which time he was mustered out of Volunteer Service, on September 1, 1866.
 Following a leave of absence, awaiting orders, he was given command of the District of New Mexico, from April 11, 1867, to January 11, 1871.

 He transferred to command the 3rd U.S. Infantry, March 15, 1869.
 Getty then transferred to the 3rd U.S. Artillery on December 31, 1870, and then commanded the Artillery School at Fortress Monroe, Virginia, for six years.
-However, from June 24 to July 25, 1877, he was detached in command of troops along the Baltimore and Ohio Railroad during labor strikes.
+In 1875 Getty extended the curriculum, previously restricted to technical aspects of artillery handling, to include "military art and science" - geography, military history and law.
+From June 24 to July 25, 1877, Getty was detached in command of troops along the Baltimore and Ohio Railroad during labor strikes.

 Getty was a member of the Board of Conduct which exonerated former V Corps commander Maj.
 Gen. Fitz John Porter in 1879.
 He transferred to the 4th U.S. Artillery on July 17, 1882.

 General Getty was a member of several military societies including the Aztec Club of 1847, the Military Order of the Loyal Legion of the United States and the Military Order of Foreign Wars.

 After he retired from the Army on October 2, 1883, Getty lived on a farm near Forest Glen, Maryland, until his death there on October 1, 1901.
 Getty was buried in Section 1 of Arlington National Cemetery.

 General Getty Neighborhood Park, located near his farm in Forest Glen, is named after him.